pojntfx/libresat/debian/README.md

 This setup uses a microservice-like architecture to install Debian over PXE.
 It does so by using Docker containers and Preseed files, which means that there is no need for any supervision.

+FIXME: Add seperated TFTP and PXE servers to diagram

 ```text
 Kernel Server    Initrd Server    PXELINUX Server    Preseed Server